ossdhaval/mysite/source/while-coding/IAM/jwt-notes.md

     - one party can give the public key to the other party
     - then use private key to create signature and create JWT with it
     - other party can use the public key to generate the same signature using public key
-  - Remember, the signature is not for hiding the data (encryption), rather it is for authenticity of data and the sending party
+  - Remember, the signature is not for hiding the data (encryption), rather it is for checking integrity of the data and making sure that sending party is someone who we trust (already authenticated)
 - they are separated by periods
 - Use [debugger at jwt.io](jwt.io) to see what is in the JWT

--
+## Notes:

+- JWT is not an authentication mechanism, it comes into picture after trust has been established (may be via authentication or in some other way)